+Technological Risk

-Technological Risk In terms of control and prevention of asset laundering and terrorist The Group manages the information technology (IT) risk financing, Banco Galicia complies with the regulations established inherent in its products, activities and business processes.
-In turn, by the Argentine Central Bank, the Financial Information Unit (FIU) and by Law No. 25246 and amendments, which creates, within the it manages the risk associated with relevant information systems, technology processes and information security.
-It also includes scope of the Ministry of Finance and Public Finance of the Nation the risks derived from subcontracted activities and services with functional autarky, the FIU.
-Said body is in charge of the provided by suppliers. analysis, treatment and transmission of the information received, in order to prevent and prevent both money laundering and terrorist financing.
+The Group manages the information technology (IT) risk inherent in its products, activities and business processes.
+In turn, it manages the risk associated with relevant information systems, technology processes and information security.
+It also includes the risks derived from subcontracted activities and services provided by suppliers.